 Cochlear implants can help people with severe hearing loss hear better by turning sounds into electrical signals sent to the brain.
 Unlike hearing aids, they require an adjustment period to understand these new sounds.

-At Link Audiology, we specialize in cochlear implants and provide expert care and support throughout the process.
+At Link Audiology, we specialize in cochlear implants in Washington and provide expert care and support throughout the process.
 Visit us at our locations in Silverdale, Vashon, and University Place, WA, to learn more about how cochlear implants can improve your hearing and quality of life.
-Contact us today to schedule your consultation and start your journey to better hearing.